5 promotional pricing strategies for increasing sales

 Some other tips:

-- Don’t presume that everyone knows the BOGO acronym, so communicate what the deal entails.
+- Don’t presume everyone knows the BOGO acronym, so communicate what the deal entails.
 BOGO of equal or lesser value is the standard language.

-- If BOGO is too much to recoup, then “buy one, get one ½ off” may be palatable.
+- If BOGO is too much to recoup, “buy one, get one ½ off” may be palatable.
 Or B3G1.
 You get the idea.

 One word of caution: careless parameters can undervalue your products.
 You don’t want to trigger thoughts like, “They make so many of these that they’re giving them away."